What is Bearer Share?

 Bearer shares are a type of unregistered securities whose owners have a physical share certificate with them.
 The company that issues bearer shares neither feels the need to register itself as the owner of the same nor tracks the transfer of ownership and is charged with the responsibility of paying out dividends to the owners of the share certificate when it is presented.

 One of the most common reasons to take bearer shares into use could be asset protection.
-This is high because of the fact that these shares provide better privacy options unlike no other.
-For example- individuals who are not willing to bear the risks of their assets getting seized due to legal proceedings like divorce, liability suit, etc might opt for their participation in bearer shares.
+It is high because these shares provide better privacy options, unlike no other.
+For example,- individuals who are not willing to bear the risks of their assets getting seized due to legal proceedings like divorce, liability suit, etc., might opt for their participation in bearer shares.

 Risks Involved in Bearer Shares

 These shares may pave ways for money laundering, evasion of taxes, terrorism financing, and many other criminal activities.
 All these potential risks and threats associated with bearer shares ultimately killed this practice.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion